 2. APA Style Bibliography: not included in total page count.

 3. Minimum resource requirements: 1 book or 1 article from the Library, 1-2 credible websites.

 Come to the Library to browse journals and magazines to find a product that interests you.
 You can also browse the reference materials in the Library.

-These titles are available in the current periodicals section of the Library:
+These titles are available in the current periodicals section of the Library, along with some databases.

 Search in the Library Catalog for additional book materials.
 Some useful terms to use are:

 **You will need your COD MyAccess username and password to use the article databases from home.**

 You'll find information about your product from a variety of sources.
 The most obvious choice is the manufacturer's website.
 Look for technical details and specifications provided for contractors or private consumers.

 You'll also be looking for articles about the general category of the product, such as plumbing fixtures or lighting.
 To find articles from magazines and journals, use the Construction Databases.